 When it comes to welfare checks, these tips can be of great help if you are an EMS provider.

 Put Your Safety First

 Since many jurisdictions dispatch multiple agencies, paramedics and EMTs may respond to the scene before police arrive.
 Remember that provider safety is a top priority.
 Follow your instincts when it comes to entering welfare checks without the police present.
-If something feels off, wait for police to check out the safety of the scene.
+If something feels off, wait for the police to check out the safety of the scene.
 If you’re not safe, you can’t perform the job you were called to do in the first place.
 Police are the primary agency called to welfare checks.
 Do you best to follow the hierarchy of response.

 Follow Protocol Carefully